AmielWexler/pal-lobster/LOCAL_DEV.md

 ## Common issues

 ### "unauthorized: gateway token mismatch" in Control UI
-You entered the wrong token in the Gateway Token field.
-The Control UI's token is **not** `OPENCLAW_GATEWAY_TOKEN`.
-Run `node openclaw.mjs dashboard` in the `backend/openclaw-src/` directory to get the correct token.
+The Control UI's "Gateway Token" field is **not** `OPENCLAW_GATEWAY_TOKEN`.
+Run `node openclaw.mjs dashboard` from `backend/openclaw-src/` (without setting `OPENCLAW_STATE_DIR`) to get the correct tokenized URL.

+### "unauthorized: too many failed authentication attempts"
+A previous wrong token triggered a lockout.
+Simply stop and restart the gateway — the counter resets on process restart.
+Re-run `./scripts/run-local-no-docker.sh`.

 ### `401 Unauthorized` from `/chat`
 The Bearer token is missing or expired.
 Pass a valid Foundry token in the `Authorization: Bearer` header.